Gao Min (diver)

-Gao Min (高敏 (Gāo Mǐn); born September 28, 1970, in Zigong, Sichuan) is a female Chinese diver who won gold medals in the springboard event of the 1988 and 1992 Olympic Games.
+Gao Min (高敏 (Gāo Mǐn); born September 28, 1970) is a Chinese diver who won gold medals in the springboard event of the 1988 and 1992 Olympic Games.

+Early life

+Gao was born in Zigong, Sichuan, and learned how to swim at the age of four.
+At nine, she started gymnastics training, before she was spotted by a diving coach and persuaded to switch to compete in diving.

 Diving career

-Gao learned how to swim at the age of four.
-At nine, she started gymnastics training, before she was spotted by a diving coach and persuaded to switch to compete in diving.
 She won her first major international competition - on the 3-meter springboard - in the World Championships in 1986.
 Nicknamed the "Diving Queen", Gao is one of the most dominant divers in the history of the sport.
 Undefeated in world competition on the 3-meter springboard between 1986 and 1992 (including Olympic Games gold medals both in 1988 in Seoul and 1992 in Barcelona).
 She is tied with the legendary Greg Louganis in winning the greatest number of international awards on one board.
 She is also the only female diver to surpass the 600-points mark in the event; and she did it three times.

 Gao was chosen as the World's Best Diver of the Year by the U.S. magazine Swimming World from 1987 to 1989 and the Woman's World Springboard Diver of the Year for a record seven consecutive years from 1986 to 1992.

-In 1998, Gao was inducted into The International Swimming Hall of Fame.
+In 1998, Gao was inducted into the International Swimming Hall of Fame.